 Here is the question.
 We’ve been advised to only purchase a modest home that we can afford and that we should live within our means.
 Not that we shouldn’t increase our means, but that at any given time, we should live within our current means.

 Based on your experience and philosophy, would you recommend that a family first develop the means, then buy the home of their liking, or buy the home of their liking first, which is beyond their current means, then allow additional means to present themselves?
 The latter seems to contradict the leaders of the Church, but you may have an insight that we have overlooked.

 Thank you so much for the excellent resources you have provided and thank you for any insights you can provide regarding our question.

 Sincerely, T and J

-The philosophies helped me believe that one day the prosperity would happen for us, and give me the courage to believe it was actually okay to reap a few benefits when the season for the harvest finally came.
-Without the principles, I would have been too afraid to receive more.
+The concepts I learned helped me believe that one day the prosperity would happen for us, and gave me the courage to believe it was actually okay to reap a few benefits when the season for the harvest finally came.
+Without the principles, I would have been too afraid to receive them.

 This is why it’s so important to rely on personal inspiration to get the timing right.
 There are different times to put money to different purposes.

 At a time when we were solidly bent on putting all the money we had into the purchase of our home so that it would have no mortgage, we were stopped at every turn until we finally considered the possibility that there was something else we were supposed to do with that money.